Mount Sinai climb- the challenge of the mountain

 Further reading: Great Egypt sunrise and sunset locations with spectacular pictures

-Church of St. Catherine
+Church of Saint Catherine

 The Church of St. Catherine sits atop Mount Sinai and is considered a very unique and historic site.
 Once you have taken in the sunrise, be sure to take some time checking out the church.